 - PRESERVATION OF CAPITAL AT MATURITY OR UPON REDEMPTION We will pay you at least the principal amount of your notes if you hold the notes to maturity or to the Redemption Date, if any, on which we elect to call the notes.
-Because the notes are our unsecured and unsubordinated obligations, payment of any amount on the notes is subject to our ability to pay our obligations as they become due. - ?
-PERIODIC INTEREST PAYMENTS The notes offer periodic interest payments on each Interest Payment Date, subject to any earlier redemption, and, if the notes are redeemed on a Redemption Date that is not an Interest Payment Date, on the applicable Redemption Date at the applicable Interest Rate.
+Because the notes are our unsecured and unsubordinated obligations, payment of any amount on the notes is subject to our ability to pay our obligations as they become due. - PERIODIC INTEREST PAYMENTS The notes offer periodic interest payments on each Interest Payment Date at the Interest Rate, subject to any earlier redemption, and, if the notes are redeemed on a Redemption Date that is not an Interest Payment Date, on the applicable Redemption Date at the applicable Interest Rate.
 Interest, if any, will be paid in arrears on each Interest Payment Date occurring before any Redemption Date on which the notes are redeemed and, if so redeemed, on that Redemption Date to the holders of record at the close of business on the business day immediately preceding the applicable Interest Payment Date.
 The interest payments will be based on the Interest Rate listed on the cover of this pricing supplement.
 The yield on the notes may be less than the overall return you would receive from a conventional debt security that you could purchase today with the same maturity as the notes. - POTENTIAL PERIODIC REDEMPTION BY US AT OUR OPTION At our option, we may redeem the notes, in whole but not in part, on any of the Redemption Dates set forth on the cover of this pricing supplement, at a price equal to the principal amount being redeemed plus any accrued and unpaid interest, subject to the Business Day Convention and the Interest Accrual Convention described on the cover of this pricing supplement and in the accompanying product supplement.
 Any accrued and unpaid interest on the notes redeemed will be paid to the person who is the holder of record of these notes at the close of business on the business day immediately preceding the applicable Redemption Date.
-Even in cases where the notes are called before maturity, noteholders are not entitled to any fees or commissions described on the front cover of this pricing supplement.

-- ?
-TAX TREATMENT The notes will be treated as fixed-rate debt instruments that are issued without original issue discount for U.S. federal income tax purposes, as described in the section entitled "Material U.S. Federal Income Tax Consequences" in this pricing supplement.
-You should review that section carefully and consult your tax adviser regarding the U.S. federal income tax consequences of an investment in the notes. - Protection Act of 2010 (the "Dodd-Frank Act"), holders of the notes and other debt and equity securities of JPMorgan Chase & Co. and its affiliates.
+Even in cases where the notes are called before maturity, noteholders are not entitled to any fees or commissions described on the front cover of this pricing supplement. - TAX TREATMENT The notes will be treated as fixed-rate debt instruments that are expected to be issued without original issue discount for U.S. federal income tax purposes, as described in the section entitled "Material U.S. Federal Income Tax Consequences" in this pricing supplement.
+You should review that section carefully and consult your tax adviser regarding the U.S. federal income tax consequences of an investment in the notes. - INSOLVENCY AND RESOLUTION CONSIDERATIONS The notes constitute "loss-absorbing capacity" within the meaning of the final rules (the "TLAC rules") issued by the Board of Governors of the Federal Reserve System (the "Federal Reserve") on December 15, 2016 regarding, among other things, the minimum levels of unsecured external long-term debt and other loss-absorbing capacity that certain U.S. bank holding companies, including JPMorgan Chase & Co., are required to maintain.
+Such debt must satisfy certain eligibility criteria under the TLAC rules.
+If JPMorgan Chase & Co. were to enter into resolution, either in a proceeding under Chapter 11 of the U.S. Bankruptcy Code or in a receivership administered by the